Understanding your gas or electricity bill

 Paperless billing

-Some suppliers offer a discount to customers who manage their bills online and stop receiving paper bills in the post (though this hasn’t been available while the government’s energy support programme has been in force).
-Online accounts provide greater awareness of your gas or electricity usage and balance and allow you to see bills, provide meter readings and sometimes even switch tariff.
+Some suppliers offer a discount to customers who manage their bills online and stop receiving paper bills in the post.
+Online accounts provide greater awareness of your gas or electricity usage and balance and allow you to see your bills, provide meter readings and sometimes even switch tariff.